 For a business with a company-provided vehicle program, a fleet of functioning vehicles is essential.
 Keeping fleet vehicles in working order requires a fair amount of maintenance.
 Some of that is routine, while some can be unexpected.
-Let’s dig into the process and costs associated with fleet vehicle maintenance.
+Let’s dig into the process and costs associated with fleet vehicle maintenance, repairs and accidents.

 To recap, fleet vehicles require a lot of maintenance.
 There’s preventative maintenance, accident repair (or replacement) and idle asset maintenance.
 This further requires either a company or salaried positions to manage.
 That doesn’t account for the cost of fuel either.
 For a fleet of any size, those expenses are big.
 The bigger the fleet is, the more those costs balloon.